 Cutting costs in businesses are essential for any size, especially if you’re in a competitive industry or have tight margins.
 After all, keeping costs under control not only affects the overall profitability of a business, but can also mean the difference between staying afloat and going under in economically difficult times, which may or may not be on the horizon for the Australian economy.

 Not sure where to start?
-In this article, we’ll dive into two longer term strategies that can help to stabilise profit margins whilst also increasing the overall value of your business; and we’ll also suggest some more immediate strategies that will have a fast impact on the financial health of your company.
+In this article, we’ll dive into two longer-term strategies that can help to stabilise profit margins whilst also increasing the overall value of your business; and we’ll also suggest some more immediate strategies that will have a fast impact on the financial health of your company.

-Cutting costs in business strategy #1: Reducing Your Wage Bill The Right Way
+Strategy #1: Reducing Your Wage Bill The Right Way

 One way to reduce overall wage costs while not compromising on the quality of your talent is to automate your business operations wherever possible.
 Repeatable and routine tasks can be easily automated by software such as customer service requests, accounts payable and recruitment.
 Your top talent should therefore only be working on more strategic tasks that are both engaging and value-adding.
 For more information on which tasks you could seek to automate, read our detailed guide on automation here.